contepablod/AwesomeQuantumMechanics/README.md

 8. Quantum Computing Architecture and Hardware for Engineers - Step by Step - H. Y. Wong - Springer - 2025
 9. Relativistic Quantum Mechanics - J. Bjorken & S. Drell - McGraw Hill Book Company - 1964
 10. Quantum Mechanics - L. Schiff - Third Edition - McGraw Hill Book Company - 1968
+11. Foundations of Quantum Theory - From Classical Concepts to Operator Algebras - Springer - 2017

 # Papers 📑
 --------------------------------------------------------------------------------------------
+1. On the Theory of the Energy Distribution Law of the Normal Spectrum - M. Planck - Berlin - 1900
+2. On the Constitution of Atoms and Molecules - N. Bohr - The London, Edinburgh, and Dublin Philosophical Magazine and Journal of Science, Sixth Series - 1913
+3. A Direct Photoelectric Determination of Planck's 'h' - R. A. Millikan - Phys.
+Rev., IV., 73, '14 - 1916
+4. A Quantum Theory of the Scattering of X-Rays by Light Elements - A. H. Compton - Phys.
+Rev. - 1923
+5. A Tentative Theory of Light Quanta - L. de Broglie - 1924
+6. On Theory of Quanta - L. de Broigle - Ann. de Phys., 10e série, t.
+III - 1925
+7. The Fundamental Equations of Quantum Mechanics - P. A. M. Dirac - Proceedings of the Royal Society of London.
+Series A, Containing Papers of a
+Mathematical and Physical Character, Vol. 109, No. 752 (Dec.
+1, 1925), pp. 642-653 - 1925
+8. Uber quantentheoretische Umdeutung kinematischer und mechanischer Beziehungen - W. Heisenberg - 1925

 # Courses 📽️
 --------------------------------------------------------------------------------------------